Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 # BACKLOG primary

 ## CURRENT SPRINT (Highest priority is on top)
+- [ ] Calulate Networth and Net fixed income

-- [ ] Create JavaScript code for Fixed Overview
+- [ ] Change Monthly income to fixed income ?

 - [ ] Calculate left overs

+- [ ] Add house value - link to calculator for house worth

 - [ ] use javascript if code to change the color in the reports - red for negative and green for positive